clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/getting-started/default-user-roles.md

 ---
-title: Default user roles
+title: Default roles
-description: Learn about the access rights of default user roles in injixo.
+description: Learn about the access rights of default roles in injixo.
 toc: true
 product_label:
   - essential